 Take your Tree down before it dries out.

-When you’re officially done with your tree, you have a couple options.
+When you’re officially done with your tree, you have a couple of options.
 You can start a new compost pile with it, recycle it, or turn it into mulch yourself.
-Edmonton also has curb side pick up for homes or recycling centres or eco-centres for Apartments/condos.
+Edmonton also has curb-side pick up for homes or recycling centres or eco-centres for Apartments/condos.